Capturing the Page Curve and Entanglement Dynamics of Black Holes in Quantum Computers: Scrambling dynamics of Black Holes in Quantum Computers

 \section{Scrambling dynamics of Black Holes in Quantum Computers}

-We simulate the system of $N$ black hole qubits with the one-dimensional spin chain with open boundary conditions, and the scrambling dynamics is implemented by the random unitary circuit (RUC) acting on the spin chain as shown in Fig. \ref{fig:random-circuit}.
+We simulate the system of $N$ black hole qubits with the one-dimensional spin chain with open boundary conditions, and the scrambling dynamics is implemented by the random unitary circuit (RUC) acting on an initial product state $|0\rangle^{\otimes N}$, as shown in Fig. \ref{fig:random-circuit}.
 We adopt the brickwall construction for the RUC to approximate the Haar-random unitary operator acting on $N$ qubits.
 In this construction, a product of two-qubit unitary gates, denoted by $U_{\mathrm{even}}$, where each two-qubit unitary gate is sampled from $SU(4)$ Haar measure, acts on the pairs of neighboring qubits with even bonds in the spin chain, followed by another product of two-qubit unitary gates acting on qubit pairs of odd bonds, and denoted by $U_{\mathrm{odd}}$.

 Therefore, the Haar-random unitary operator acting on the spin chain is given by

 where a single layer in the brickwall RUC is given by, $U_{1-\mathrm{Layer}}=U_{\mathrm{odd}}U_{\mathrm{even}}$.
 Immediately we can see that, the entanglement between the $N$ qubits will grow with the increasing number of brickwall layers.
 In the subsequent sections, we will study the entanglement entropy of the subsystems by applying the entanglement entropy measuring protocols in the quantum computer.